 Regarding penalties, the bill changes the controlled substance threshold amounts that determine the penalties for the offenses and modifies the penalties for the offenses except when the violation involves a sexual assault-enabling drug or, subject to one exception, a fentanyl-related compound, or is committed in the vicinity of a school.
-Related to the reclassification of some of the offenses from felonies to misdemeanors, the bill addresses the jurisdiction of municipal courts, county courts, and common pleas courts with respect to the reclassified possession offenses by requiring that charges of the offense initially be filed in the appropriate municipal court or county court and then allowing the transfer of the case to the appropriate common pleas court in specified circumstances and specifies that possession offenses committed prior to the bill's effective date that are reclassified in that manner generally are to be treated under the law establishing periods of limitations and under the Speedy Trial Law and Forfeiture Law as if they had remained felonies.
+Related to the reclassification of some of the offenses from felonies to misdemeanors, the bill addresses the jurisdiction of courts with respect to the reclassified possession offenses by requiring that charges of the offense be filed in the common pleas court of the county in which the offense was committed and specifies that possession offenses committed prior to the bill's effective date that are reclassified in that manner generally are to be treated under the law establishing periods of limitations and under the Speedy Trial Law and Forfeiture Law as if they had remained felonies.

-Outside of the Controlled Substances Law, the bill enacts a special penalty for an attempt to commit an unclassified drug possession offense, includes a charge of or conviction or delinquent child adjudication for an unclassified drug possession offense as a disability under the offense of having weapons while under a disability, clarifies the application of the 90-day and 180-day limitations on the use of a prison term as a sanction for a violation of a felony community control sanction, modifies the Conviction Record Sealing Law and the Not Guilty/Dismissed Charges Record Sealing Law with respect to certain controlled substance possession offenses, modifies certain criteria under the drug and alcohol abuse civil commitment mechanism, and expands the duties of the State Criminal Sentencing Commission regarding access to and use of computerized criminal justice databases and requires the Commission to study and make annual reports to the General Assembly and the Governor regarding the impact of the bill.
+Outside of the Controlled Substances Law, the bill enacts a special penalty for an attempt to commit an unclassified drug possession offense, includes a charge of or conviction or delinquent child adjudication for an unclassified drug possession offense as a disability under the offense of having weapons while under a disability, modifies the provisions that govern the application of the 90-day and 180-day limitations on the use of a prison term as a sanction for a violation of a felony community control sanction, modifies the Conviction Record Sealing Law and the Not Guilty/Dismissed Charges Record Sealing Law with respect to certain controlled substance possession offenses, modifies certain criteria under the drug and alcohol abuse civil commitment mechanism, and expands the duties of the State Criminal Sentencing Commission regarding access to and use of computerized criminal justice databases and requires the Commission to study and make annual reports to the General Assembly and the Governor regarding the impact of the bill.

 In all of the tables used in this analysis to describe the penalties for the various offenses, references to "bulk" mean the bulk amount of the particular controlled substance, "UD" means unit dose, "g" means gram, "kg" means kilogram, and "MDO" means major drug offender.
-The terms "bulk amount" and "unit dose" are defined in the Drug Offenses Law.6 The charts indicate whether the penalty includes a presumption for a prison term, but do not detail whether the penalty is to be determined under the provisions7 that generally apply to third, fourth, and fifth degree felonies and relate to a presumption against a prison term or to no presumption for or against a prison term.
+The terms "bulk amount" and "unit dose" are defined in the Drug Offenses Law.2 The charts indicate whether the penalty includes a presumption for a prison term, but do not detail whether the penalty is to be determined under the provisions3 that generally apply to third, fourth, and fifth degree felonies and relate to a presumption against a prison term or to no presumption for or against a prison term.